darasus/ai-blog/content/meal-prepping-on-a-budget-tips-and-tricks.md

   cooking easier, like a pressure cooker or food processor.
 Don’t forget the condiments and condiments that you like to use, make sure you have healthy, low-calorie snacks that support your diet.
+intro: >-
+  Meal prep is an essential part of staying on track with healthy eating and weight loss goals.
+It requires a time commitment, but it’s well worth it in the long run!

+  Any time you make a conscious decision to spend your time and energy making food instead of buying it from a fast food joint, you’re doing something positive for your future.
+Meal prep allows us to take control over what we eat so that we’re not at the mercy of vending machines, drive-thru windows, or delivery options.

+  Meal prep doesn’t have to be expensive or time-consuming.
+With some planning and a few simple tricks, you can save money while also streamlining your food preparation routine.
 ---

 ## Commit to the weekend